 The contemporary vuvuzela is a cheaply manufactured, moulded plastic apparatus approximately 650mm in length.
 It is trumpet shaped, meaning that the diameter of the mouth piece gradually widens towards its opposite end (increasingly quickly the further away from the mouth piece one looks).
 The instrument, as typically used, only produces one note, which can be regarded as being more or less equivalent with the Bb note a full tone below middle C.

 It was interesting to note that something so ingrained in local culture should have been the focus of so much international attention: the vuvuzela first came to fame during the 2009 FIFA Confederations Cup; but even then, it wasn’t anticipated that noise maker would become as much of a point of controversy in the international media as it eventually became.
-It is not unusual, for example, to find the noise maker on an online shop.

 Whatever, precisely, might have been involved in the genesis of the vuvuzela and its popularisation in South Africa, it cannot be disputed that the unassuming instrument played a significant role in making the 2010 FIFA World Cup an authentically South African affair.